CruseoGithub/pacman/README.md

  4. ClockCoin: This item gives a little time bonus of 10 seconds.
  5. Heart: Restores one life of PacMan.
 If you already have got 3 lives, you will receive 75 ScorePoints instead.

- You can pause the game by touching the HUD or on desktop version by hitting SPACE.
+ You can pause the game by touching the HUD or on the desktop version by hitting SPACE.

  The higher your level is, the more difficult the game gets.
 Here you can see the changes:
  1. Level 1: No. of ghosts: 1, Difficulty: red-easy, Speed: 2